agustinlozano/webscanner/README.md

 ## 🛠️ Scripts

-We have a couples one, you can check package.json for the basic ones and ./scripts for more.
+We have a couple ones, you can check package.json for the basics and ./scripts for even more.